-This ILF Instrument includes 12 geographic service areas each covering that portion of the 8-digit HU in New York State encompassing the headwaters of the Susquehanna River and adjacent basins.
-All 12 service areas are rural with similar land cover, composed of largely forest, agriculture and wetlands (total >70%).
+This ILF Instrument includes 16 geographic service areas each covering all or a portion of the 8-digit HU in New York State encompassing the headwaters of the Susquehanna River and adjacent basins.
+Much of the 16 service areas are rural with similar land cover, composed of largely forest, agriculture and wetlands (total >75%).
 All have rolling hill topography, flashy streams and a history of extensive agriculture in the early 20th century that has reverted to a more forested landscape at present.
-The two exceptions is the Lower Genesee, which still has extensive dairy operations and the Finger Lakes, which has a combination of vineyards and row crops.
-However the two major basins (Chemung and Susquehanna) have characteristics unique to themselves.
-For example the three eastern service area's (01,02,03) wetland flora tend to have species (i.e., northern white cedar) and topographic features (karst) uncommon in the two western service areas (04,05).
-The service areas within each Chemung and Susquehanna sub basins are quite similar.
+The three exceptions are the Lower Genesee and Hudson-Hoosic, which still has extensive dairy operations; the Finger Lakes, which has a combination of vineyards and row crops; and portions of the Hudson-Hoosic, which includes Saratoga County, one of the fastest-growing counties in NYS.